KeterSCP/TransparencyMaster/README.md

 ![Example 2](examples/example2.png)

 ### Publishing as single file
-The following command is an example of how to publish the application into single file with entire dotnet runtime in it:
+The following command is an example of how to publish the application into single executable file with entire dotnet runtime in it:

 ```
 dotnet publish -c Release -r win-x64 -p:PublishSingleFile=true --self-contained true
 ```

-- Output file is will be in `TransparencyMaster.GUI\bin\Release\netcoreapp3.1\[win-runtime]\publish` folder
+- Output file will be in `TransparencyMaster.GUI\bin\Release\netcoreapp3.1\[win-runtime]\publish` folder
   - Where `win-runtime` is your selected windows runtime
 - Windows runtime can be changed using `-r` switch

 ## Known issues
 Some applications such as `Taskmgr` or `devenv` (Visual Studio) might not change their transparency level.
-If you know the reason or how to fix it, please let me know.
+If you know the reason why or how to fix it, please let me know.